lenknerd/skrate/README.md

 speaking, increasing that means including "older versions" of oneself in a progression measure (have I gotten better since last year, vs. better since last week).

-To play, simply hit `New Game` and follow the instructions in the feed near the top.
-It will update you on which tricks your opponent tries and which they land.
-As you make or land tricks, log them with the red and green land/miss buttons in the Tricks section.

 If your opponent is challenging (choosing a trick to try), they will pick the trick with the best probability of landing, with a randomization factor to sometimes take less reliable tricks and "mix up" the game a bit, to get a different game every time.
 That randomization factor is controlled by